Skip to content

 The Via Is Not Just a Hole

-At 100 MHz, a 0.3 mm drill via on a 1.5 mm FR-4 board is electrically invisible — it measures a fraction of an ohm of resistance and maybe 0.5 nH of inductance.
-Plug that into your SPICE model and move on.
-But route a 10 Gbps SerDes lane through the same via on a 12-layer backplane and the story is completely different.
-The unused lower portion of the via barrel — the stub — behaves as a shorted transmission line stub, and its quarter-wave resonance can create a deep notch directly in your signal band.
+At 100 MHz, a 0.3 mm drill via on a 1.5 mm FR-4 board is basically invisible from an electrical standpoint.
+You'll measure a fraction of an ohm of resistance and maybe 0.5 nH of inductance.
+Plug those numbers into your SPICE model and move on with your day.
+But try running a 10 Gbps SerDES lane through that same via on a 12-layer backplane and suddenly everything changes.
+The unused lower portion of the via barrel — what we call the stub — starts acting like a shorted transmission line stub.
+When it hits its quarter-wave resonance, you get a deep notch that can land right in the middle of your signal band.
+Not great.

-An FDTD (Finite-Difference Time-Domain) simulation solves Maxwell's equations on a 3D grid, so it captures the full electromagnetic behavior of the via transition: the impedance discontinuity at the pad, the barrel inductance, the stub resonance, and the capacitive loading of the anti-pad.
-The FDTD S-Parameter Simulator tool lets you run this in the browser in seconds, without a full 3D EM solver license.
+This is where FDTD (Finite-Difference Time-Domain) simulation becomes incredibly useful.
+Unlike simple lumped-element models, FDTD actually solves Maxwell's equations on a 3D grid, so it captures the full electromagnetic behavior of the via transition.
+That means the impedance discontinuity at the pad, the barrel inductance, the stub resonance, and the capacitive loading from the anti-pad — all of it.
+The FDTD S-Parameter Simulator tool lets you run this kind of analysis right in your browser in seconds, without needing a full 3D EM solver license that costs more than a used car.

 Setting Up the Simulation

-Here are the exact parameters for modeling a through-via on a standard 1.5 mm FR-4 PCB carrying a 10 Gbps signal:
+Let me walk through the exact parameters for modeling a through-via on a standard 1.5 mm FR-4 PCB carrying a 10 Gbps signal.
+These are real-world numbers you'd actually use:

 ParameterValue